LoPezous/zombie-SARS-CoV-2/README.md

 # zombie-SARS-CoV-2
-A graph-based tunable epidemic simulation
+A graph-based tunable epidemic simulation.
+The simulation takes place in Paris and allows the user to tune both social and intrinsic viral parameters.
+The program displays a real time visualization of population movements and the epidemic's key numbers.